Squid56/CPP_Exercises/README.md

+#Note - Solution overhauled to use VS 2017

 #Problems Overview
 > There are 5 programming problems in this package.
 Each problem will approximately take 30 minutes to solve.
 You are allowed
 > to use google for reference.
 Problem description can be found in the problem folder's readme.md file. *readme.md* files are markdown files that